kaicyee/emoji-maker/requirements/frontend_instructions.md

 - Create a form where users can put in a prompt, and clicking on a button that calls the Replicate model to generate emoji
 - Have a nice UI & animation when the emoji is blank or generating
 - Display all the images ever generated in a grid
-- When hovering over each emoji image, an icon button for download and an icon button for like should be shown up
+- When hovering over each emoji image, an icon button for download and an icon button for like should show up

 # Relevant docs
 ## How to use replicate emoji generator model